LieryangStack/LieryangStack.github.io/_posts/BuildSystem/Meson/2023-10-25-12-Meson构建文件函数之executable.md

   # Keyword arguments:
   <lang>_args                  : list[str]                                                               # compiler flags to use for the given language;
   <lang>_pch                   : str                                                                     # precompiled header file to use for the given language
+  build_by_default             : bool      # Causes, when set to `true`, to have this target be built by default
+  # -Wl,rpath,str
-  build_by_default             : bool                                                                    # Causes, when set to `true`, to have this target be built by default build_rpath                  : str       # A string to add to target's rpath definition in the build dir, d_debug                      : list[str]                                                               # The [D version identifiers](https://dlang d_import_dirs                : list[str]                                                               # List of directories to look in for string imports used in the D programming language
+  build_rpath                  : str       # A string to add to target's rpath definition in the build dir, d_debug                      : list[str]                                                               # The [D version identifiers](https://dlang
+  d_import_dirs                : list[str]                                                               # List of directories to look in for string imports used in the D programming language